mtollefsen/mtollefsen.github.io/_posts/2022-06-25-overwatch-league-2018-dashboard.md

 ```
 >BRIEF
 ```
-  Using data from the Overwatch League I created a Tableau dashboard of the 2018 Overwatch League rankings as well as a Tableau "story" analyising the grand finals.
+  Using data from the Overwatch League I created a Tableau dashboard of the 2018 Overwatch League rankings as well as a Tableau "story" analysing the grand finals.

 ```